sgilda/windup/Project-Info.md

 ## Website
 Currently no website.
-There's one for Windup 1.x (legacy) - windup.jboss.org.
+There's one for Windup 1.x (legacy) - windup.jboss.org - but most information there is unrelated to current 2.x version.

 ## IRC chat
 Server: irc.freenode.net